 - getting tested, along with your partner, before having sex

 - avoiding sex when under the influence of alcohol or drugs.
 People who are drunk or using drugs often fail to have safe sex

-- when appropriate, getting vaccinated against the human papillomavirus (HPV) and hepatitis B (HBV)
+- where appropriate, getting vaccinated against the human papillomavirus (HPV) and hepatitis B (HBV)

 Use condoms every time you have sex.
 If you use a lubricant, make sure it’s water-based (lubricants which are not water-based might damage the condom).
 You should wear a condom throughout sex.

-Condoms are not 100% guaranteed to prevent disease or pregnancy, but they are extremely effective if used properly, so learn how to do this.
+Condoms are not 100% guaranteed to prevent disease or pregnancy, but they are extremely effective if used properly.

-- Checking the expiry date on the condom
+- Check the expiry date on the condom

 - Make sure the condom’s packaging has not been punctured

 - Follow the instructions to make sure you put the condom on correctly